liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

    **Note**: Copying and pasting the project will result in a deployment failure due to the duplicate client extension folders.
 To prevent this, move the project to the `client-extensions/` folder.

 Great!
-You've fully configured Clarity's Distributor Management batch client extension.
+You've fully configured Clarity's distributor management batch client extension.
 Next, you'll deploy it into your Liferay environment.

 ## Exercise 3c: Deploying the Client Extension

-Here, you'll deploy the batch client extension to add the Distributor Management app into your Liferay instance.
+Here, you'll deploy the batch client extension to add the distributor management app into your Liferay instance.

 1. Open a terminal and navigate to the `client-extensions/clarity-distributor-mgmt-batch/` in your course workspace.